fearlessgeekmedia/GeekCalendar/README.md

 - `c`: Import from Calcure (`~/.config/calcure/events.csv`)
 - `u`: Import from Calcurse (`~/.local/share/calcurse/apts`)
 - `y`: Sync with GitHub
+- `r`: Restore from backup/history (choose local backups or GitHub history)
 - `q`: Quit

+## Recurring Events
+After adding an event, GeekCalendar asks if you want to make it recurring.

+- Recurrence types: weekly, monthly, yearly
+- You specify how many additional occurrences to create
+- Dates are clamped for shorter months and leap years (e.g., Jan 31 → Feb 28/29)

+Recurring events are stored as individual events (no special recurrence metadata), so they are compatible with import/export and syncing as simple JSON.

+## Restore from Backups or History
+- Local backups are saved automatically to `~/.config/geekcalendar/backups/` with timestamps.
+Press `r` then `l` to pick one.
+- GitHub history: press `r` then `g` to list the last 5 commits for your calendar file and restore the content from any of them.

 ## Importing from Calcure and Calcurse
 - Calcure events: `~/.config/calcure/events.csv`